 Section 6.03.
 No Action Except Under Specified Documents or Instructions .
+The Owner Trustee agrees that it will not manage, control, use, sell, dispose of or otherwise deal with the Class B Member Interest or any other part of the Trust Property (including, without limitation, amending, supplementing or waiving any provision of the Operative Documents to which the Trust is a party), except in accordance with the express terms hereof or on the express direction in an instrument or instruments in writing executed by the Requisite Instrument Holders, so long as any amounts of Certificate Yield or Certificate Base Amount have not been paid to the Certificate Holder.

+Section 6.04.
+No Direction by the.

-The Owner Trustee agrees that it will not manage, control, use, sell, dispose of or otherwise deal with the Class B Interest or any other part of the Trust Property except in accordance with the express terms hereof Certificate Holder .
-Certificate Holder shall have no right to direct the Owner Trustee in the management of the Trust.
-The Owner Trustee shall act, or refrain from acting, in accordance with this Agreement without instructions from the Certificate Holder; provided, however, that if there is a reasonable likelihood that such action shall adversely affect in any material respect the interests of any Finance Party , the Owner Trustee shall act at the direction of the by an instrument or instruments in writing executed by the ; provided, further, that the Owner Trustee shall not be required to take or refrain from taking any action if the Owner Trustee shall reasonably determine that such action (i) is likely to result in liability on the part of the Owner Trustee for which adequate indemnity is not reasonably assured, (ii) is contrary to the terms hereof or of any document contemplated hereby to which the Owner Trustee is a party or by which it is bound, or (iii) is contrary to applicable law, and the Owner Trustee gives notice of its determination to the Agent .
+Section 6.04.
+Direction by Certificate Holder .
+The Except as expressly provided herein, the Certificate Holder shall have no right to direct the Owner Trustee in the management of the Trust.
+The Owner Trustee shall act, or refrain from acting, in accordance with this Agreement without instructions from the Certificate Holder; provided, however, that if there is a reasonable likelihood that such action shall adversely affect in any material respect the interests of any Finance Party or the Certificate Holder, the Owner Trustee shall act at the direction of the Agent Requisite Instrument Holders by an instrument or instruments in writing executed by the Agent Requisite Instrument Holders; provided, further, that the Owner Trustee shall not be required to take or refrain from taking any action if the Owner Trustee shall reasonably determine that such action (i) is likely to result in liability on the part of the Owner Trustee for which adequate indemnity is not reasonably assured, (ii) is contrary to the terms hereof or of any document contemplated hereby to which the Owner Trustee is a party or by which it is bound, or (iii) is contrary to applicable law, and the Owner Trustee gives notice of its determination to the Agent and the Certificate Holder.